 But while we all want to have a clear cut business case before investing in a project, the benefits of some investments are hard to quantify in advance.
 And this happens a lot with new technologies.
 That doesn’t mean they’re bad investments – it just means they have more risk.

 Generally, we can mitigate this investment risk in three ways:

 - Professional Development.
 As supply chain leaders, part of our job is to educate ourselves about the new technologies that are out there, and how other people are using them.
 Industry publications and conferences are fabulous opportunities to do this kind of reconnaissance.
 In addition, there are tons of online courses and webinars that are cheap, or even free.
 The more we know, the easier it is to separate the signal from the noise.

 - Strategic Partnering.
 Instead of focusing purely on cost, we can seek out vendors, integrators, and consultants who take the time to learn our business and help us understand the value that new solutions could provide.
 Tools like Gartner’s Magic Quadrant can provide a starting point for identifying vendors that we should consider.

 - Project Management.
 Using solid project management processes can make sure that implementations go the way they are supposed to, and minimize the opportunity for surprises or failures.
 While vendors have an important role to play in managing a project, there tend to be a lot fewer surprises when there’s a trained project manager from the client who is actively involved in an implementation.

 Planning for 2020 and Beyond

 To deal with the uncertainty our supply chains are facing, we need to focus on identifying and implementing technologies that help us be more flexible and responsive.
-Using SWOT Analysis is an easy way to define the best opportunities for investment and craft value propositions to support them.
-But at the end of the day, successful execution depends our commitment to professional development, strategic partnering, and effective project management.
+Using a SWOT Analysis is an easy way to define the best opportunities for investment and craft value propositions to support the technology strategy.
+But at the end of the day, successful execution depends on our commitment to professional development, strategic partnering, and effective project management.